PakuBK/lernplattform-swe/SETUP.md

 ## ⚙️ Step 4: Configure the Database Connection

+This is optional, you need a config.php but currently we don't need to modify these in any way.

 1. Open the project in your text editor (VS Code)
 2. Navigate to `includes/config.php`
 3. Update these lines if needed (default XAMPP/MAMP settings):